Yiju-Li/CV/resume_hardware.md

 ## Education
 Bachelor of Science in Computer Engineering
 Bachelor of Science in Applied Mathematics
-University of California, San Diego,
+University of California, San Diego
 Sep 2020 - current

 ## Technical Skills